 Before PRP Facelift

 After PRP Facelift.
 Day 10 post-op facelift with platelet rich plasma.
 Bruising resolved, swelling is minimal and result is natural.

 Very few.
 There is no chance for allergic response as you are receiving the best healing components of yourself.
 No significant risk factors exist for this treatment.

 Not only have we invested in the finest platelet rich plasma technology available on the American market, we have been avid users of PRP since 2007.
 We have a voluminous experience with this technology both inside and outside of the operating room.
 As well, all patients have their blood drawn by licensed Registered Nurses on site at the spa or in clinic.
 We do not have issues with being unable to draw blood, or multiple sticks to obtain blood.
-Rather, when patients undergo PRP at Ocean Drive, our expertly trained, experienced surgical nurses will be the ones undertaking venipuncture.
+Rather, when they undergo PRP Vero Beach patients will be in the care of our expertly trained, experienced surgical nurses who will be the ones undertaking venipuncture.
 Lastly, as we are a state certified surgical center, our dedication towards sterility, cleanliness, and efficiency are unparalleled.

 In the end, we have a concentrated, plasma type fluid that represents liquid healing, literally.

 When obtaining the Ocean Drive® Facelift with Dr. Durkin, we produce your platelet rich plasma after you have entered a comfortable, twilight anesthesia.
 After completing the facelift internally, Dr. Durkin applies a concentrated dose of platelet rich plasma to your skin.